prof. RNDr. Mirko Černák, CSc.

-The R&D centre CEPLANT was established in December 2010 at the Department of Physical Electronic, Masaryk University in Brno and the centre was built on a tradition of applied plasma physics research at the Department lasting for more than 50 years, which resulted in several innovations successfully transferred into the industry.
+The CEPLANT R&D centre was established in December 2010 at the Department of Physical Electronics (now the Department of Plasma Physics and Technology), Masaryk University in Brno, and the center was built on a tradition of applied plasma physics research at the Department lasting for more than 50 years, which has resulted in several innovations successfully transferred into the industry.

-The CEPLANT infrastructure was built thanks to the Operational Programme Research and Development for Innovations by the European Regional Development Fund and Czech state budget during years 2010-2014 (total budget was 8,5 Mio EUR).
-Since 2015, CEPLANT has been partially financed from the National programme of Sustainability from the Czech state budget and other national or international funding schemes.
-Thanks to the international orientation of CEPLANT, the international funds are gradually increasing within last years.
+The CEPLANT infrastructure was built thanks to the Operational Programme Research and Development for Innovations of the European Regional Development Fund and the Czech state budget during the years 2010-2014 (the total budget was 8.5 million EUR).
+Since 2015, CEPLANT has been partially financed by the National Programme of Sustainability from the Czech state budget and other national or international funding schemes.
+Thanks to the international orientation of CEPLANT, international funds have been gradually increasing over the last few years.

-The CEPLANT team is organized into four research groups covering various applied and fundamental topics including plasma physics, plasma chemistry, material chemistry, biomedicine and nanotechnology.
+The CEPLANT team is organised into four research groups covering various applied and fundamental topics including plasma physics, plasma chemistry, material chemistry, biomedicine and nanotechnology.

-Mirko Černák received his Ph.D. degree in Physics at Comenius University in 1985.
-Besides, he has post-doctoral experience from foreign universities (Nagoya Institute of Technology, Japan, Shizuoka University, Hamamatsu, Japan and CNRS, Paris, France).
-Since 2003, he is a Professor in Plasma Physics at Masaryk University.
-Currently, he is the chair of the Department of Physical Electronics and Director of CEPLANT at Masaryk University.
-Mirko's primary research areas are plasma physics, plasma chemistry, applied electrostatics, fundamental and applied study of atmospheric pressure discharge mechanism.
+Mirko Černák received his PhD in Physics at Comenius University in 1985.
+Besides that he has post-doctoral experience from foreign universities (Nagoya Institute of Technology, Japan, Shizuoka University, Hamamatsu, Japan and CNRS, Paris, France).
+Since 2003, he has been a professor in Plasma Physics at Masaryk University.
+Currently, he is the chair of the Department of Plasma Physics and Technology and the Director of CEPLANT at Masaryk University.
+His primary research areas are plasma physics, plasma chemistry, applied electrostatics and the fundamental and applied study of the atmospheric pressure discharge mechanism.

-Dušan Kováčik obtained his MSc. degree in Mathematics and Physics (teacher) from Comenius University, Bratislava in 2001 as well as his Ph.D. degree in Plasma Physics in 2007.
-He has been a member of CEPLANT since 2011, and his current position is a Senior Researcher.
-His research is focused on the development of atmospheric-pressure plasma sources, plasma surface modification (hydrophilisation, plasma-induced grafting, plasma polymerization) of various materials such as polymers, nonwovens, foils, nanofibres.
+Dušan Kováčik obtained his MSc. in Mathematics and Physics (teacher) from Comenius University, Bratislava in 2001 as well as his PhD in Plasma Physics in 2007.
+He has been a member of CEPLANT since 2011, and his current position is Senior Researcher.
+His research is focused on the development of atmospheric-pressure plasma sources, plasma surface modification (hydrophilisation, plasma-induced grafting and plasma polymerisation) of various materials such as polymers, nonwovens, foils and nanofibres.

-Petr Vašina received his Ph.D. in 2005 from Université Paris-Sud in discipline Waves and Matter and Masaryk University in discipline Plasma Physics.
-He works at Masaryk University since 2004.
-Currently, he is a Professor at CEPLANT.
-His primary research areas are the study of elementary processes in discharges, diagnostics and modelling of reactive plasmas, the study of a hybrid PVD-PECVD deposition process and its application for thin film deposition, high power impulse magnetron sputtering and deposition of nanostructured composite materials.
+Petr Vašina received his PhD in 2005 from Université Paris-Sud in the discipline Waves and Matter and at Masaryk University in the discipline Plasma Physics.
+He has worked at Masaryk University since 2004.
+Currently, he is a professor at CEPLANT and the director of the Department of Plasma Physics and Technology.
+His primary research areas are the study of elementary processes in discharges, diagnostics and the modelling of reactive plasmas, the study of a hybrid PVD-PECVD deposition process and its application for thin film deposition, high power impulse magnetron sputtering and the deposition of nanostructured composite materials.

-Tomáš Hoder obtained his Ph.D. at the Masaryk University, then he joined the Leibniz Institute for Plasma Science and Technology (INP Greifswald) and was also active at the Academy of Sciences of the Czech Republic.
+Tomáš Hoder obtained his PhD at Masaryk University, then joined the Leibniz Institute for Plasma Science and Technology (INP Greifswald) and was also active at the Academy of Sciences of the Czech Republic.
 Currently, he is a Scientific Researcher and principal investigator of fundamental as well as industrial research projects dealing with electrical gas/liquid breakdown, barrier or spark discharges.
-He has expertise in high-sensitivity high-resolution electrical and optical analysis of ultrafast transient discharges.
-His primary field of interest is non-steady-state spectroscopic models for determination of basic plasma parameters.
+He has expertise in the high-sensitivity high-resolution electrical and optical analysis of ultrafast transient discharges.
+His primary field of interest is non-steady-state spectroscopic models for the determination of basic plasma parameters.

-ROPLASS s.r.o. - ROBUST PLASMA SYSTEMS - is a spin-off company of Masaryk University, Czech Republic, specializing on commercialization of atmospheric pressure plasma generators invented at the CEPLANT - Department of Physical Electronics.
-ROPLASS was founded in 2011 to allow the university trades with its own inventions.
-ROPLASS’s key competence is to design, develop and manufacture the atmospheric-pressure plasma sources and related equipment for surface modification of above all polymeric materials used in automotive, textile, paper and other industries.
-The business model of ROPLASS is focused on providing the adequate “nanotechnology” response to technological problems of regional industrial partners (SMEs).
+ROPLASS s.r.o. - ROBUST PLASMA SYSTEMS was founded in 2011 to commercialise atmospheric pressure plasma generators invented by the team at Masaryk University.
+ROPLASS’s key competence is to design, develop and manufacture atmospheric-pressure plasma sources and related equipment for surface modification, above all of polymeric materials used in the automotive, textile, paper and other industries.
+The business model of ROPLASS is focused on providing an adequate “nanotechnology” response to the technological problems of regional industrial partners.